- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

 - Prior to serving as MPP, Teresa was a professional insurance broker and involved with community organizations including the East London Lioness Club, LUSO Centre and the East London Optimist Club

-- Teresa has lived in the London-Fanshawe community for over forty years and enjoys spending time with her husband, Bill Armstrong, City Councillor for Ward 2, their children and grandchildren
+- Teresa has lived in the London-Fanshawe community for over forty years and enjoys spending time with her husband, Bill Armstrong, former City Councillor for Ward 2, their children and grandchildren

 - Jeff Burch est le directeur général de Niagara Folk Arts, une agence de services sociaux à but non lucratif.
 Il y est responsable d’un budget de trois millions de dollars et de plus de 40 employé(e)s à temps plein dans la région du Niagara.